KNOWLEDGE / AGILITY / TRANSFORMATION

-A Pass gives you a connection to the web conferencing system.
+An Individual Pass gives you a connection to the web conferencing system.
 You may choose to view the event in a conference room, and invite as many people as you can sit comfortably in the room.
 If you plan to participate in the discussion from a conference room, please mute the room microphones, and connect to the host computer via a headset.
 That way, you can play the webinar through the room speakers, but still ask questions and make comments yourself.
-If you intend to host the event in multiple locations, you will need one Pass per location.
+If you intend to host the event in multiple locations, you will need one Individual Pass per location.

 About a week after the event, we'll post recordings of the presentations for you to watch for up to 90 days afterwards.
-You must purchase your Pass before October 1 in order to receive access to the recordings.
-We will not make the entire set of recordings available to the public.
+They will be viewed through our Rapid Learning Cycles Community web site.

-Viewer Passes: $495 per person.
+Individual Pass: $495 per person.